CHAPTER 87. INVESTIGATIONS AND INFORMAL PROCEEDINGS

 (b) By the Office of Disciplinary Counsel on its own motion.
 Except as otherwise provided by § 87.4 (relating to preliminary screening and docketing of complaints) the Office of Disciplinary Counsel shall promptly undertake and complete an investigation of all matters involving alleged violations of the Disciplinary Rules called to its attention by written complaint filed pursuant to § 87.2 (relating to contents of complaint) and may timely undertake and complete an investigation of any other matters otherwise coming to the attention of such Office.

-Each complaint relating to alleged misconduct of an attorney shall be in writing and signed by the complainant and shall contain a brief statement of the facts upon which the complaint is based.
+(c) A complaint shall be signed by the complainant and shall contain a statement of the facts upon which the complaint is based.
+Submission of a complaint through electronic means signifies intent to sign.
 Verification of the complaint shall not be required.
 If necessary the Office of Disciplinary Counsel will assist the complainant in reducing the grievance to writing.

 § 87.3.
 Distribution of complaint forms.